Greeks in Russia and Ukraine: Soviet Union

 About 50,000 Greeks emigrated between 1919 and 1924.
-After 1924 Soviet authorities pressed Greece to repatriate 70,000 Greeks from Russia, although few actually had ancestors who were citizens of the Greek state.
+After 1924 Soviet authorities pressed Greece to repatriate 70,000 Greeks from Russia; however, few actually had ancestors who were citizens of the Greek state.

 On the other hand, as with other ethnic nationalities, the early Bolsheviks under Vladimir Lenin and his immediate successors were willing to encourage ethnic culture manifestations of those ready to work within the new revolutionary regime.

 In this framework, a Rumaiic (Pontic Greek) revival occurred in the 1920s.
 The Soviet administration established a Greek-Rumaiic theater, several magazines and newspapers and a number of Rumaiic language schools.
 The best Rumaiic poet Georgi Kostoprav created a Rumaiic poetic language for his work.
 Promoting the Rumaiic, as against the Demotic Greek of Greece, was in effect a way of promoting the separate identity of Soviet Greeks versus Greeks in Greece and elsewhere outside the USSR.
 In the same spirit, A. A. Beletsky created a Cyrillic alphabet for Pontic in 1969.

 However, official promotion of the Rumaiic did not go unchallenged.
 In the Πανσυνδεσμιακή Σύσκεψη (All-Union Conference) of 1926, organized by the Greek-Russian intelligentsia, it was decided that demotic should be the official language of the community.

 Different sources referring to this period differ in putting the emphasis on the positive or the negative aspects of the 1920s Soviet policy.

-The Greek Autonomous District in Southern Russia existed in years 1930-1939.
+The Greek Autonomous District in Southern Russia existed in years between 1930 and 1939.
 Its capital was Krymskaya.

 The policy underwent a sharp reversal in 1937.
 At the time of the Moscow Trials and the purges targeting various groups and individuals who aroused Joseph Stalin's often unbased suspicions, policies towards ethnic Greeks became unequivocally harsh and hostile.
 Kostoprav and many other Rumaiics and Urums were killed, and a large percentage of the population was detained and transported to Gulags or deported to remote parts of the Soviet Union.